csnje/rust-debugging/README.md

     cargo help test
     ```

-2. Debug the compiled executable using the appropriate debugging tool
+2. Debug the compiled executable using the preferred debugging tool:

     ```bash
     # Debug with LLDB